 A new Film/Theatre Hybrid created by Kim Collier and Daniel Brooks

-Inspired by Yasujiro Ozu’s film Tokyo Story, and set in Canada’s urban financial centres, A Good Death tells the story of a mother who must contended with her husband’s corrupt legacy before she dies.
+Inspired by Yasujiro Ozu’s film Tokyo Story, and set in Canada’s urban financial centres, The Full Light of Day tells the story of a mother who must contend with her husband’s corrupt legacy before she dies.

 Venue and Performances Dates TBA

 PARTNERS IN CREATION: National Arts Centre, English Theatre (Commission), University of Victoria, Writing and Film Departments (Development), The Banff Centre for the Arts (Development)

 The hero of this story is Mary, the ageing matriarch of the family.
 She has enjoyed her life, has lived well, has been good, and acted honourably as a Canadian citizen.
 However, something is wrong.
 She is beginning to understand the criminality that has created the financial wealth and privilege in her life, and she is morally horrified.
 She discovers in the final movement of the play that she is dying.
 In desperation, in a final act, she rebels.

 The story is of a family in which the sins of the patriarch are visited on the rest of the family.
 The children of this family are all touched by the father’s choices – one son is a brutal capitalist and a sexist boor, one is in open rebellion, and the daughter has virtually withdrawn from the world to an ascetic life of contemplation and music.
 This is a dysfunctional family, all complicit with the criminality at the core of their privilege.

 But this is also a story about an elderly couple who love each other very much.
 The story looks carefully at the nature of that tender love.

 Electric Company has built a reputation for groundbreaking, ambitious productions.
 Here’s what we believe makes this new project exceptional: